hadi-heydarzade89/motorola/public_html/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 After Activating the plugin, add a WhatsApp Number in the plugin settings.

 == Changelog ==

+= 3.31 =
+* New: Settings to update event name and parameters for Google Analytics and Meta Pixel.

 = 3.30.1 =
 * Enhancement: Admin Live Preview